 How Categories Are Determined

 Manufacturers can determine their product use classifications in multiple ways for the manufacturer-declared categories, including using information based on manufacturing parameters, internal quality control criteria, and their experience with similar surfaces.
-Additionally, the Tile Council of North America (TCNA) Product Performance Testing Laboratory provides various testing methods that can help manufacturers better understand the slip resistance characteristics of a product:
+Additionally, International Product Assurance Laboratories (formerly TCNA Product Performance Testing Laboratory} provides various testing methods that can help manufacturers better understand the slip resistance characteristics of a product:

 - The German Ramp test (DIN 51130)